When it comes to generating results from online marketing, small businesses are always looking for a better way to cash in.

 As much as people may enjoy the excitement of being entered into a sweepstakes, no one is going to care about your contest unless you’re offering something worth winning.

 For Erin, the choice of what to offer was easy—coffee … and lots of it.
-For her first campaign she offered a gift basket full of her finest brews, for her second, a whole month’s worth of free java, and for the third, a holiday gift pack with all of their favorite holiday flavors.
+For her first sweepstakes she offered a gift basket full of her finest brews, for her second, a whole month’s worth of free java, and for the third, a holiday gift pack with all of their favorite holiday flavors.

 “We like to create offers that coincide with what our customers are looking for,” Erin explains.
 “In the summer we saw a huge bump in ice coffee, so we created an offer around that.
 In the fall, we know people are looking forward to our seasonal flavors, so that’s what we decided to offer.”

-If your plan is to use the sweepstakes to clear out last season’s inventory, it’s unlikely your campaign is going to generate much buzz.
+If your plan is to use the sweepstakes to clear out last season’s inventory, it’s unlikely your sweepstakes is going to generate much buzz.
 Instead, pay attention to what customers are looking forward to and create an offer around that.

 3. Create an offer and landing page